 Third, we include a thin layer of sponge that contains a very precise amount of gel.
 This gel creates a "bridge" between the forehead and the conductive electrode surface.

-These combined components help achieve an optimal environment to acquire and maintain the EEG signal.
+These combined components help achieve an enhanced environment to acquire and maintain the EEG signal.